-Package.json stores it’s information as JSON.
+Package.json stores its information as JSON.
 Notice the first several attributes.
-These are the values we opted to provide, or in my case not provide.
+These are the values we opted to provide, or, in my case, not provide.

-When we applied the “--save-dev” options to the NPM install statement the config was added to the “devDependencies” section.
+When we applied the “--save-dev” options to the NPM install statement, the config was added to the “devDependencies” section.

 The package.json file is a part of your code base and should be included/checked-in to source control.
 The “node_modules” folder created by NPM should not be checked in to source control.

-When setting up the development environment on a new machine simply open a command-line to the folder where package.json resides and type: npm install
+When setting up the development environment on a new machine, simply open a command-line to the folder where package.json resides and type: npm install

 Or